Fed may run fast on long road to normal balance sheet - NewsBreak

 Fed may run fast on long road to normal balance sheet

-WASHINGTON (Reuters) - As part of its battle against inflation and a return to more normal monetary policy, the U.S. Federal Reserve is approaching a decision to reduce its balance sheet, here which has roughly doubled in size during the pandemic to nearly $9 trillion.
+WASHINGTON, Jan 20 (Reuters) - As part of its battle against inflation and a return to more normal monetary policy, the U.S. Federal Reserve is approaching a decision to reduce its balance sheet, which has roughly doubled in size during the pandemic to nearly $9 trillion.

 It's a huge stockpile that has been helping hold down longer-term interest rates - including the mortgage rates households worry about when they buy a home - and which influences a wide range of asset and other prices in the economy.